lamby/20230626/Why giving talks at Postgres conferences matters.md

 We were walking to the, to the room, to the posts room and somebody asked us, Hey, you guys know where is the post room?
 We gave them direction and then the guy look at me and say like, what are you giving a talk about Jason on, on YouTube?
 I said, well, yeah, yeah, could be me.
 Said, oh, yeah, yeah, it was you.

 And then thanks to you.
 Now I, I use Jason also posters.
 Oh wow.
 That's super cool.
 So it kind of convinced me like, okay, I'm doing the right thing.
 And also I foster them.
-Somebody came to me and said like, ah, Boris your talk about table partitioning in Berlin, I used your slides to give the same talk to my colleagues in, in a couple.
+Somebody came to me and said like, ah, Boriss your talk about table partitioning in Berlin, I used your slides to give the same talk to my colleagues in, in a couple.

 I don't remember.
 It was a customer.
 So that's like a, kind of like making a song and somebody makes a cover of your song.
 Yeah.
 Cause they just pick up the slides.
 So that's, that's kind of a very huge compliment because my slides, they don't even have bullet points, so they're not very easy to just pick them up and reuse them.